A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 The distributed lock implementation should have the following features:

-- Acquire Lock: a caller should be able to acquire a lock for a resource, width a specific TTL (to prevent deadlocks) and an optional max wait time (to prevent waiting forever).
+- Acquire: A caller can acquire a lock on a resource with a specific TTL (to prevent deadlocks) and an optional max wait time (to prevent waiting forever).

-- Release Lock: An instance should be able to release the lock it holds for a wallet address once it has finished signing and broadcasting the transaction.
+- Release: An instance can release the lock it holds for a wallet once it’s done signing and broadcasting.

-- Safe The lock can only be released by the one that acquired it or by reaching its TTL.
+- Safe: A lock can only be released by the owner that acquired it, or by reaching its TTL.

 Implementation